Cryo FAQ

 I want a technology which, if built, would give someone I love a fighting chance if they were on their deathbed.
 Short of curing all known diseases, it’s hard to find technical prompts which could conceivably measure up to this.

+But our ability to treat disease improves over time.
 What if, instead of speeding up the arrival rate of medicines, we slowed down time for the patient?

 We can already pause biological time for human embryos , small organisms such as C. elegans , and rat kidneys .